Directional statistics: Wrapped Cauchy distribution

 The pdf of the wrapped Cauchy distribution (WC) is:

 where $\gamma$ is the scale factor and $\theta_0$ is the peak position.

 Wrapped Lévy distribution

 The pdf of the wrapped Lévy distribution (WL) is:

 where the value of the summand is taken to be zero when $\theta+2\pi n-\mu \le 0$, $c$ is the scale factor and $\mu$ is the location parameter.

+Projected normal distribution

+The projected normal distribution is a circular distribution representing the direction of a random variable with multivariate normal distribution, obtained by radial projection of the variable over the unit (n-1)-sphere.
+Due to this, and unlike other commonly used circular distributions, it is not symmetric nor unimodal.

 Distributions on higher-dimensional manifolds

 There also exist distributions on the two-dimensional sphere (such as the Kent distribution), the N-dimensional sphere (the von Mises–Fisher distribution) or the torus (the bivariate von Mises distribution).

 The matrix von Mises–Fisher distribution is a distribution on the Stiefel manifold, and can be used to construct probability distributions over rotation matrices.

 The Bingham distribution is a distribution over axes in N dimensions, or equivalently, over points on the (N − 1)-dimensional sphere with the antipodes identified.
 For example, if N = 2, the axes are undirected lines through the origin in the plane.
 In this case, each axis cuts the unit circle in the plane (which is the one-dimensional sphere) at two points that are each other's antipodes.
 For N = 4, the Bingham distribution is a distribution over the space of unit quaternions (versors).
 Since a versor corresponds to a rotation matrix, the Bingham distribution for N = 4 can be used to construct probability distributions over the space of rotations, just like the Matrix-von Mises–Fisher distribution.

 These distributions are for example used in geology, crystallography and bioinformatics.